BirthdayResearch/jellyfishsdk/packages/rich-list-core/README.md

 ## Prerequisite
 Three dependencies to be injected
-- Storage - key value pair
 - Queue - LIFO, deduplication
-- Linked list - simpled indexed data, only able to append / delete / read the last component
+- Database - simpled database with one index allowed

-All above are storage services and expected to be persistent and should survive service restart.
+All above are storage services and expected to be persistent and should survive service restart for production use.